 When I write website copy (content) for my therapist and healing practitioner clients, one of the areas they struggle with is describing how they are unique from others in their profession.
 I often hear things like, “I do the same thing as other therapists,” or “Well, I don’t want to brag or be competitive,” or “It’s really hard for me to talk about myself,” or “I don’t know”.
 This difficulty or reluctance to express their differentness becomes a big obstacle to writing client-attracting website copy.

 I often have to dig deep with my questions to them before I can pull out something that accurately illustrates who they are and what they uniquely have to offer in a compelling way.
 And, I must say, what amazing things I discover about them and their services in the process!
-Frequently, we unearth fascinating things that they never would have thought about putting in their copy.
+Frequently, we unearth fascinating things that they would never have thought about putting in their copy.

 You must realize that differentiating yourself from others does not necessarily mean that you’re “better” than other therapists (although you may be).
 It means that you are giving the client some idea of who you uniquely are and how this may benefit them.

 Regardless of how similar you think you are from others in your field, there will always be ways that you are DIFFERENT in who you are, how you practice, what you offer, and the benefits you provide.
 How can you expect people to spend their hard-earned money on your services if you can’t tell them what they are getting if they should decide to work with you?

 Further, not every client is going to be ideally suited to working with you, so why not stand out to the clients who are?
 Clients sometimes have to search through dozens of websites when looking for a professional and they are looking for something that makes them say, “Yes, this is the person I want to work with.”
 The best clients will be those that read your website and are excited because it resonates with who they are and what they want.

 The bottom line is: you are unique, your potential clients want to know how, and it’s your job to tell them.